stefanomattoccia/stefanomattoccia.github.io/_pages/about.md

   - /about.html
 ---

 Full Professor at the Department of Computer Science and Engineering of the University of Bologna.
 The research concerns computer vision, mainly focusing on scene perception with cameras and depth sensors.
-IEEE Senior member and Distinguished Contributor of the IEEE Computer Society.
+IEEE Senior member.
 [[CV](/files/CV_ENG.pdf)]